julioelujan/spring-2021/README.md

 # spring-2021
-A collection of all my programming project files having to do with logic design as well as software programming.
+A collection of all my programming project files having to do with c++ from course COSC 1436